-As the world of work continues to rapidly evolve, many companies are questioning the traditional structure of their organization.
-Instead, they’re looking to alternative management structures to enable them to stay agile and competitive.
+As the world of work continues to evolve rapidly, many companies are questioning the traditional structure of their organization.
+Instead, they're looking to alternative management structures to enable them to stay agile and competitive.

-If you’re in this exploration phase, or simply want to learn more about management structures, this article is for you.
+If you're in this exploration phase or want to learn more about management structures, this article is for you.
 Below, we define five different management structures and discuss their benefits and drawbacks.

 1. Traditional hierarchy

-This is the company structure that is familiar to most people.
-It’s a typical command and control pyramid structure, with information and decisions flowing from the top down.
+A traditional hierarchy is the company structure that is most people will find most familiar.
+It's a typical command and control pyramid structure, with information and decisions flowing top-down.

 - Clear authority and communication: Each employee knows where they stand in the chain of command.
 Individuals go to their manager to seek permission.
 Managers have the authority to organize, reward, and discipline their team members.

-- Shared resources: Individuals doing a similar type of work will be grouped together on one team under one manager.
-This means they can easily share work-relevant resources and managers can effectively assemble them for projects.
+- Shared resources: Individuals doing similar work are grouped on one team under one manager.
+This means they can easily share work-relevant resources, and managers can effectively assemble them for projects.
 It also reduces the likelihood of duplicated work.

-- Measurable progression: If an individual does well, they can gain a promotion.
-This gives them more power to effect change, and a clear way to measure their success.
+- Measurable progression: If an individual does well, the company will promote them.
+Traditional hierarchies give direct reports more power to effect change and a straightforward way to measure their success.

 - Silos: Working in isolated teams has its drawbacks.
-It often leads to silos, which reduces the communication and cooperation between teams.
-This leads to inefficiency, with teams attempting to achieve goals that don’t holistically serve the company.
+It often leads to silos, which reduces communication and cooperation between teams.
+SIlos lead to inefficiency, with teams attempting to achieve goals that don't holistically serve the company.

 - Slow progress: With more layers of hierarchy comes slower progress.
-Requests must make their way up to the appropriate level of management, then back down to the team level.
+Requests must make their way up to the appropriate management level, then back down to the team level.
 This problem perpetuates as companies get larger and the hierarchy grows.

 - Stress on leadership: With a large employee base and a small leadership circle, many requests make their way to the top of the decision-making ladder.
-This means an increased pressure on leaders with often small, inane, administrative decisions on projects that they’re not experts on.
-It leaves little room for leaders to actually lead.
+This means increased pressure on leaders, who have to make small, administrative decisions on projects that they're not experts on.
+A traditional hierarchy leaves little room for leaders to actually lead.

 - Reduced innovation: Employees are hired to fulfill their assigned roles and obey their managers.
 There is often little room for them to freely collaborate with other employees, reducing the chance for innovation.

-- Poor employee experience: For those at the bottom, the employee experience is often less rewarding than for people working in other organizational structures.
-They generally feel more distanced from the organization’s goals and less able to impact progress.
+- Poor employee experience: The employee experience is often less rewarding for those at the bottom than for people working in other organizational structures.
+They generally feel more distanced from the organization's goals and less able to impact progress.

 When does this work?

-This model is familiar to most people as it’s very widespread.
-The structure fits with all size companies, though it doesn’t enable agility in fast-changing markets.
+This model is familiar to most people as it's prevalent.
+The structure fits with all-size companies, though it doesn't enable agility in fast-changing markets.
 Most businesses still follow the traditional hierarchical structure.

 2. Flatter structures

-- More innovation: A flatter structure encourages employees to collaborate with one another.
-This not only breaks down silos but offers more opportunity for innovation at all levels of the company.
+- More innovation: A flatter structure encourages employees to collaborate.
+Doing so not only breaks down silos but offers more opportunities for innovation at all levels of the company.

 - Leaders reign: Power is still held by the few.
-Leaders have the ability to stop any changes they don’t want, even if those changes are backed by most employees.
-They also have the power to make any changes, even if the majority of people don’t want them.
+Leaders can stop any changes they don't want, even if most employees back those changes.
+They also have the power to make any changes, even if most people don't want them.

-- Lack of agility: The chain of command may be shorter, but that means there is a higher ratio of employees to leaders.
+- Lack of agility: The chain of command may be shorter, but there is a higher ratio of employees to leaders.
 If power is not effectively dispersed, individuals will still seek affirmation from leaders.
-This will significantly slow down the decision making process.
+Situations like this will significantly slow down the decision-making process.